mitmh2025/puzzup/README.md

 **Install auth fixture**

 If you're using Heroku, you can use `inv load-all-prod`.
-Otherwise, SSH into your PuzzUp server and run `./manage.py loaddata auth`.
+Otherwise, SSH into your PuzzUp server and run `./manage.py loaddata groups`.

 ## Installing packages